OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/host-header-protection.md

 ## Enabling secure endpoints { #enable-secure-endpoints }

-To protect against host header injection, you can enable secure endpoints in any environment.
+You can enable secure endpoints in any environment.
 OutSystems Support must perform the first configuration.
 Follow these steps:

 1. [Open a support case](https://www.outsystems.com/support/portal/open-support-case)
 1. In the support case, provide the environments to enable the feature and the compiled list of endpoints per environment.
 This is a fundamental step, if no list is provided, only the environment address will be allowed in the host header.